Offsite Gallery October 23 – November 27, 2015 “The Forest, A Fairy Tale” a joint exhibition with Jean Peacock

 Akiko Tanaka is an award winning ceramic artist who divides her time between Tokyo, Japan, where she was born, and Hampton Virginia, in the United States.

 Akiko’s work is a combination of traditional Japanese handbuilding and modern influences.
-She first discovered the simple joy of clay as a child of eight years.
+She first discovered the simple joy of clay as a child at eight years old.
 She would later say of her first experience touching clay: “I made an impression on the clay, but the clay also made an impression on me”.
 After graduating from art school she began a prestigious but creatively unfulfilling period as a freelance animator.
 The desire to work with clay and express her own ideas never left her, however; and she eventually began working as both a free lance animator, and a ceramic artist.

 Over a period of years, she searched out many famous traditional ceramic artists in Japan, and was inspired by their spirit and technique.
 At last she attended the first Japanese exhibition of revolutionary American ceramic artist Peter Voulkos.
 This show unsettled her rigid preconceptions of ceramic art.
 Although she was later to be influenced by such artists as Lee Bentecou, it was the fundamental experience of the art of Peter Voulkos which dispatched her on a life long quest to break with tradition.
 She had found a new world, and was determined to someday come to America.